Sub-4 Marathon Pace Chart (3:59:59, 5:41/km)

 Sub-4 race strategy (simple, effective)

 Most sub-4 attempts fail from early pace creep or late fueling gaps.
 Keep it boring early, then cash it in late.
+If the first 10 km already feels like a time trial, the barrier is probably controlling you instead of the other way around.

 Pacing plan (simple and realistic)